stephanie-lee/WanderSF/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: User Authentication, Spots and Review Model and JSON API (2 days)

 In Phase 1, I will implement user signup and authentication (using BCrypt).
 There will be a basic landing page after signup that will hold the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for spots and reviews.
+Before building out the front end, I will begin by setting up a full JSON API for spots.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Flux Architecture, Temporary Seed Data for Spots, Reviews CRUD (3 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
+After the basic Flux architecture has been set up, a Reviews store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
+Spots will get some seed data to correspond with reviews.
+Once this is done, I will create React views for the Spots `Index` and Review `Form`.
+At the end of Phase 2, Reviews can be created, read, edited, and destroyed in the browser. *Reviews should save to the database when the form loses focus or is left idle after editing.*
-Lastly, while constructing the views I will start using basic bootstrap for styling.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Tags and Search (2 days)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
+Phase 3 adds organization to the Reviews.
+Reviews belong to a Spot, which has its own `Index Item` view, `Form`.
+Create JSON API for Spots.
+Spots can also now be tagged with multiple tags.
+Users can bring up a Spots `Index` with the real-time updated search bar by searching for their tags.
 Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Spots Additions and Google Map (1 day)

-Using the react-quill library (based on Quill.js), allow for complex styling of notes.
+Add more functionality for Spots, including creating React views for the `Form`, and `Index Item`.
+Implement Google Maps API into Spots `IndexItem` and `Index`.
+Spots in `Index` will update when map is moved.

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Extras for Spots Index Item (1 day)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+Phase 5 will implement three features: uploading photos for spots, "like"-ing a spot, and including a star-rating system when reviewing.

 [Details][phase-five]

-### Phase 6: Styling Cleanup and Seeding (1 day)
+### Phase 6: Styling and Seeding (3 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+For Phase 6 I will use Bootstrap to make things look nice.
+Notably, adding in responsive buttons and links.

 ### Bonus Features (TBD)
-- [ ] Prettify transitions
-- [ ] Use javascript library for cleaner tag selection
-- [ ] Changelogs for Notes
+- [ ] Personal Profile with links to own reviews and likes
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] Infinite Scroll for Spots Index and Index Item
-- [ ] Multiple sessions
+- [ ] Likes/Reviews counters

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md